-for by the collective labour agreement or the collective application agreement.

-- The employee's working hours and, where applicable, the rules of availability. - The percentages of and breakdown between in-person work and work at a distance, where applicable. - The location chosen by the worker to perform work at a distance. - The employer's means of control to monitor the work activity of the remote worker. - The procedure to be followed in case of technical problems preventing the normal performance of work at a distance.
+- An inventory of all the resources, equipment and tools needed for the implementation of remote work, including consumables and furniture, and their service life or the maximum period before their replacement. - The list of expenses which the worker may face because of their remote work activity, and the method for calculating the compensation that the company has to pay and the time and method of payment, which will correspond, where applicable, to the arrangement provided for by the applicable collective labour agreement. - The employee's working hours and, where applicable, the rules of availability. - The percentage and distribution between face-to-face and remote work, where applicable. - The location chosen by the worker to perform remote work. - The employer's means of control to monitor the work activity of the remote worker. - The procedure to be followed in case of technical problems preventing the normal performance of remote work.

 It is important to note the specific features of the Spanish teleworking agreement by comparison with what exists in other countries.
-In fact, it is necessary to indicate specifically the furniture used for teleworking (information that is also important for risk assessment) and the maximum period of teleworking, because in the long term certain equipment and hardware could need to be replaced for several reasons, notably ergonomic reasons.
+In fact, it is necessary to indicate specifically the furniture and tools used for teleworking (information that is also important for risk assessment) and the maximum period of their useful life, because in the long-term certain equipment could need to be replaced for several reasons, notably ergonomic reasons.